-Thank you for your interest in the class to Ireland.
-This class is well established and is anticipating visiting the West Coast of Ireland!
+Thank you for your interest in the class to Ireland!

-Experts in the areas of social services from the Health Service Executive present information to our class on a variety of social issues including: family support, substance abuse, minorities, racism, domestic violence, asylum seekers, and the administration of the Health Service Executive.
+The class arrives in Dublin and after a few days head to the west coast of Ireland.
+Class discussions review Irish social issues including: family support, substance abuse, minorities, racism, domestic violence, asylum seekers, and the administration of the Irish social services.

 SW 630: Global Service Learning (Graduate)